97amarnathk/97amarnathk.github.io/_posts/2020-08-01-my-macos-terminal-setup.md

 The final step is to add back all the aliases and exported variables you were previously using , back to the file `~/.zshrc`.

 ### exports
 For exported variables, go to the backup of your previous dotfiles, copy the exports and place them at the end of the `~/.zshrc` file.

-One more thing to keep in mind is the exports for `PATH` variable.
+One thing to keep in mind is the export for `PATH` variable.
 This variable will change frequently as and when you install new tools and libraries.
 These exports should automatically get appended to the `~/.zshrc` file by the installation script of the tool/library.
 But on the off change, that the library is still not available, you might need to add an export to the `PATH` variable manually.

 ### aliases

 You can copy the aliases manually in a similar manner, but there a better way to maintain your custom aliases.

-Create a new file `~/.zsh_aliases`, and place all your aliases here.
-Then source this file at the end of `~/.zshrc`.
+1. Create a new file `~/.zsh_aliases`, and place all your aliases here.
+2. Source this file at the end of `~/.zshrc`.
 This will ensure that in future whenever you change your ZSH configuration again, instead of copying all the aliases manually, you will just need to source the `~/.zsh_aliases` file at the end.

 ```bash
 # at the end of ~/.zshrc